 www.theEroticliterarysalon.com – blog: events, Salon notices, erotica, and guidelines.

-Approximately twenty attendees will also entertain with their 5-minute erotica, sex memoirs, rants, short stories and poetry.
+Approximately fifteen attendees will also entertain with their 5-minute erotica, sex memoirs, rants, short stories and poetry.

 PHILADELPHIA: The Erotic Literary Salon, unique in the English-speaking world has launched a growing movement mainstreaming erotica.
 Salons attract a supportive audience of 65 or more individuals.
-Approximately 20 participate as writers, readers, storytellers, spoken word performers of original works/words of others, the rest just come to listen, enjoy and applaud.
-Frances, our resident nonagenarian (98 years young) will return with the warm weather to recite her original erotica/sex journals.
+Approximately 15 participate as writers, readers, storytellers, spoken word performers of original works/words of others, the rest just come to listen, enjoy and applaud.
+Frances, our resident nonagenarian (98 years young) occasionally recites her original erotica.

 Salons gather the 3rd Tuesday of every month at TIME (The Bohemian Absinthe Lounge), 1315 Sansom Street, Center City, Philadelphia.
-Doors open at 6:30 p.m. (limited seating), for cocktails, food and conversation.
-Adult Sex-Ed between 7:00-7:30, readings begin at 8:00.
+Doors open at 6:30 p.m., for cocktails, food and conversation.
+Adult Sex-Ed between 7:00-8:00, readings begin at 8:30.
 Admission is $12, discounted for students and seniors to $10.
 Salon attendees must be 21.